California Wine Cellars – Traditional or Contemporary Style?

 Which is Better?
 Traditional or Contemporary Home Custom Wine Cellars?

 These days, wine enthusiasts and collectors have a lot of options for their custom wine cellar.
 A lot of materials are available on the market and are markedly improved from before.
-This does not only give options, but also value for money.
+This does not only give options but also value for money.

-Wine collectors tend to prefer materials which are durable, reasonably priced, and will not likely harm their wine collection.
+Wine collectors tend to prefer materials that are durable, reasonably priced, and will not likely harm their wine collection.
 Generally, there are two types of wine cellar that one can choose from: traditional and contemporary.

-Traditional Custom Wine Rooms
+Traditional Custom Wine Storage Rooms

 The walls of the wine cellar are usually made of stone, bricks, or cement.
-Hard woods are often used as walls, but insulators are placed to prevent heat from the environment from entering the wine cellar.
+Hardwoods are often used as walls, but insulators are placed to prevent heat from the environment from entering the wine cellar.
 The wall insulators also aid the wine cellar refrigeration systems in maintaining the cool temperature inside the wine cellar.

 Contemporary Wine Cellars

 Most of the time, dramatic effects are part of the design.
 For example, the bottles may seem to be floating when lights are dimmed.
-Sometimes, the design may seem hard, as steel or aluminum is used for the wine racks.
+Sometimes, the design may seem hard, as steel or aluminum is used for the contemporary wine racks.